Struggling with tough volunteer problems? Ask the experts who’ll give real solutions!

 If you’ve successfully completed these three actions and your volunteer continues to expect you to step in or pick up the slack, initiate a candid conversation by asking, “What can I do to help you be prepared for your ministry?”You’ll either discover how you can better support your volunteer or you’ll learn whether the person is misplaced in the role or ministry.

 This is a serious issue.
 First, look at your own actions.
 Did you thoroughly take the volunteer through orientation?
-Did you communicate the vision and mission of the ministry?
+Were the vision and mission of the ministry clearly communicated?
 Did you carefully outline your expectations for timeliness?

 Once you’ve determined those answers, pray before you approach the person.
 Affirm your volunteer and remind him or her how important the role is in ministry.
 Then remember that God’s Word is a two-edged sword that cuts right to the heart of the matter.
 When volunteers are never on time, I believe it’s a heart issue.
 First Corinthians 14:40 and Colossians 3:23 remind us to do things well as if for God rather than people.
 When you look at these verses, we’re all really serving God.
 Assume all volunteers are good-hearted and mean well.
 Keep that in mind when you approach them.
 Then work together to create an accountability plan for how the volunteer will begin to arrive on time.